January 5 2008 • 1:19 AM

 Create In InDesign

 The second way to do it is to use an InDesign plug-in and do the math right on your page.
 The most popular plug-in for this is InMath, from ITIP.
+[InMath has been rebuilt from the ground up and is now called MathTools.]
 (Random note: They will be presenting two half-day seminars about typesetting math in InDesign at the Miami InDesign Conference in late February of this year.)

 InMath is a very impressive and it’s awesome that it can typeset all that stuff right on the page (using paragraph styles, character styles, etc.), but (and I could be wrong here) I don’t think it imports equations from Word or any other system.